 (b) To the extent permitted by statute, any performance data provided by the Seller, a supplier or a manufacturer is an estimate only and should be construed accordingly.

-(c) Unless agreed to the contrary in writing, each Seller reserves the right to supply an alternative brand or substitute product that has characteristics that are materially consistent with the goods offered when necessary.
+(c) Unless requested not to by the buyer , each Seller may supply an alternative brand or substitute product that has characteristics that are materially consistent with the goods offered when necessary.

 (a) Upon acceptance of an order by a Seller that Seller will seek confirmation of the period of shipment or delivery.
 If any variation has occurred in the quoted period, that Seller will notify the Buyer.
 Unless the Buyer objects in writing within 7 days of that notification to the Buyer, the period of shipment or delivery notified to the Buyer will be the contractual period for shipment or delivery.

-(b) A delivery charge will apply to all deliveries with the exception of back order deliveries which are part of an original order that has been partly fulfilled.
+(b) A delivery charge will apply to all deliveries with the including requested back order deliveries which are part of an original order that has been partly fulfilled.

 Where a Seller is acting as agent for a manufacturer or supplier, to the extent permitted by statute, the Seller (as defined in clause 1.1(q)(i)) shall not be liable for any alteration or variation in the goods made by this manufacturer or the supplier.

-Any charge, duty, impost, sales tax or other expenditure which is not applicable at the date of Quotation or Sales Invoice but which is subsequently levied upon a Seller in relation to a Quotation or Sales Invoice as a result of the introduction of any legislation, regulation or governmental policy, shall be to the Buyer’s account.
+Any charge, duty, impost, sales tax or other expenditure which is not applicable at the date of Quotation or Sales Invoice but which is subsequently levied upon a Seller in relation to a Quotation or Sales Invoice as a result of the introduction of any legislation, regulation or governmental policy after delivery has been made and before payment is received, shall be to the Buyer’s account.

 Unless otherwise agreed in writing, if a Seller prepays freight, insurance, custom and import duties (if any), landing and delivery charges and all other charges in connection with shipment and delivery of the goods, then any such charges shall be to the Buyer’s account.
-Each Seller reserves the right to nominate the means of delivery.
+18. FORCE MAJEURE

 If the performance or observance of any obligations of any Seller is prevented, restricted or affected by reason of a force majeure event including strike, lock out, industrial dispute, raw material shortage, breakdown of plant, transport or equipment or any other cause beyond the reasonable control of the Seller, the Seller may, in its absolute discretion give prompt notice of that cause to the Buyer.
 On delivery of that notice the Seller is excused from such performance or observance to the extent of the relevant prevention, restriction or effect.